ictlab-unict/jpeg-forensics-cnn-fqe/README.md

 If you are using this software, please cite:

 Battiato, Sebastiano and Giudice, Oliver and Guarnera, Francesco and Puglisi, Giovanni:
-“Computational data analysis for first quantization estimation on JPEG double compressed images", In Proceedings of the International Conference on Pattern Recognition, 2021
+“CNN-based first quantization estimation of double compressed JPEG images", Journal of Visual Communication and Image Representation, 2022

 The software estimates the first 15 quantization factors (in zig-zag order) of an aligned Double compressed JPEG image.

-Given the double JPEG compressed image <b>I</b>, the software read the second quantization matrix <b>Q2</b> from <b>I</b> and it simulate all possible double compressions employing a constant matrix for each value between 1 and <b>max</b> (set inside the file v1.py) for the first compression and <b>Q2</b> for the second one.
+Given the double JPEG compressed image <b>I</b>, the software read the second quantization matrix <b>Q2</b> from <b>I</b> and for each second quantization factor <b>q2</b> select the rigth trained model to predict the first quantization factor <b>q1</b>.
+The method is built with an ensable of 2 network trained with different items which calculate the averages of softmax to choose the <b>q1</b> predicted.

+IMPORTANT: the models were trained through items with a maximum value of 22 between the first 15 quantization factors <b>q1</b> and then the prediction will give always values between 1 and 22.
+To test the same method with higher values you need to re-train the models.
+If you want to re-train the models please contact one of the author to ask the right code for training.

 128_128.jpg: 128X128 image compressed with QF1=60 e QF2=90